 Invest at least five hundred thousand dollars ($500,000 in a targeted employment area (that is, a high unemployment or rural area).

-An investor can apply to become a conditional permanent resident from within the United States, by filing USCIS Form I-526 (Immigrant Petition by Alien Entrepreneur).
+- An investor who is within the United States may file USCIS Form I-526 (Immigrant Petition by Alien Entrepreneur).
 Once the Form I-526 is approved and a visa number becomes available, the applicant may apply for conditional permanent residence (Form I-485) or petition to adjust status.

 An investor's spouse and unmarried children under the age of twenty-one may be included on the immigration petition.
 If the spouse and qualifying children reside within the United States, they will need to file a form I-485.